 13 pieces of luggage

-In early 2016, I found myself standing in the Blantyre, Malawi airport.
-I stood with my husband Jamie and daughter waiting for our luggage in the baggage claim area of the airport.
-It was hot and sweat poured from Jamie’s forehead as he lifted our bags, all 13 of them, one by one onto luggage carts.
-Once we passed through customs, we walked towards the exit through the downward sloping surface that lead to the exit.
+In early 2016, I found myself standing in the Blantyre, Malawi, airport.
+I stood with my husband, Jamie, and daughter waiting for our luggage in the baggage claim area of the airport.
+It was hot, and sweat poured from Jamie’s forehead.
+He lifted our bags, all 13 of them, one by one onto luggage carts.
+Once we passed through customs, we walked along the downward-sloping surface that led to the exit.
 I knew we were headed for complications as the cart picked up pace and we struggled to slow it down.
-It didn’t take much, just a small bump on the surface of the walkway, for the suitcases to be sent cascading down in front of us.
+It didn’t take much – just a small bump on the walkway’s surface – for the suitcases to be sent cascading down in front of us.

 This was my welcome to Blantyre.